dddrrreee/cs140e-win19/lab1-blink/lab.md

 We'll use different variations of a blinky light using GPIO pin 20:

-  1. you'll make the code blink manually;
+  1. you'll make the LED turn on manually;
   2. then use a pre-compiled program (why not skip 1?);
   3. then use a bootloader (why not skip 2?);
   4. then install the r/pi tool chain, compile a given assembly